kfeldmann/littlewing/README.md

 the step has been run already.
 If it has run already, it will be skipped.
 Inside each of the output files you will see the attributes that can be referenced from subsequent commands.

+To force a step to run every time, regardless whether it already has run in the past, prepend the key with a `+` character.

+Print statements, variable assignments, and everything outside of any step list will always run every time.

 Variables can be used throughout a terraflop configuration.
 There are two types of variables: strings and maps.